Jeanne Frankel, Knight of Bahá’u’lláh

 Passing of Jeanne

 Jeanne and her husband spent twenty one years in Miami, Florida.
 Jeanne was all the time very active in the Baha’i community.
-They then sold their house in Miami because of the hurricanes and moved to North Carolina.
+They then sold their house in Miami because of the hurricanes and moved to Chapel Hill in North Carolina.
 But the cold weather in North Carolina was not suitable for Jeanne as she had developed Chronic Obstructive Pulmonary Disease (COPD), a disease of the lungs that develops over many years, and for which there is no specific treatment.
 This disease eventually made breathing very difficult for Jeanne.
 She also had heart ailments along with this complication.
 Therefore they moved back to Orlando, Florida where they resided for three years.
 She also had heart ailments along with COPD.
 She was admitted into the hospital several times-she became very weak and was forced to slow down in Bahá’í services.
 She developed further breathing problems owing to acute pneumonia, and was given oxygen for life support.
 Following a period of prolonged suffering, Jeanne finally passed away of lung complications and heart failure in Orlando on May 2, 2012, at the age of 81.
 She was given a befitting Bahá’í funeral with help of the Bahá’ís from S. W. Orlando on Thursday May 3, 2012, at the Baldwin Fairchild Funeral Homes, Pine Castle Chapel.
 Her body was wrapped in pure white silk dress, and burial ring inserted into her finger.
 Many prayers were said for her soul to rest in eternal peace.
 She was buried at the Chapel Hill Cemetery, Orlando, Florida.

 The message from the National Spiritual Assembly of the Bahá’ís of United States of America reads in part, “[W]e especially appreciate the outstanding services Jeanne rendered to the world of humanity, in numerous countries, including the Nicobar Islands — where she and her mother Margaret were the first to share Baha’u’llah’s message — and other lands such as Costa Rica, Spain, and Malaysia.”